 – Mary Kay Ash

 Do you have any more ideas on employee recognition?
-If so we would like to hear from you through your comments below.
+If so, please drop us an email.
+We would love to include your suggestions on this list.